 Overview of RAID 50

-RAID 50, or RAID 5+0, is a nested RAID configuration that combines the distributed parity of RAID 5 with the data striping of RAID 0.
-This hybrid setup enhances both performance and fault tolerance.
+RAID 50, often written as RAID 5+0, is a nested RAID configuration.
+It combines the distributed parity of RAID 5 with the performance-boosting data striping of RAID 0.
+Think of it as striping across multiple underlying RAID 5 groups.
+This hybrid approach aims for both improved performance and enhanced fault tolerance compared to a single large RAID 5 array.

 RAID 50 Advantages